 Can I be a part of the work-study program?

-You can be a part of VA’s work-study program if you’re enrolled at least three-quarter time at an institution of higher learning and:
+You’re enrolled at least three-quarter time at an institution of higher learning, and

 You can finish the work-study contract while you still qualify for education benefits, and

 You’re using one of these VA education benefits:

 - Post-9/11 GI Bill (for Veterans or for family members using transferred benefits)

 - Montgomery GI Bill Active Duty (MGIB-AD) or Selected Reserve (MGIB-SR)